U.S. Patent Pending · App. № 19/658,620

 • Suitable for institutions preferring a structured cost basis tied to deployment performance.

 A note on structure.
 The inventor, George B. Jennings, is a fully disabled veteran and is not in a position to serve in any active capacity — no board seat, no advisory role, no operational involvement.
 This is a deliberate constraint on what is offered.
-The protocol is complete.
-The IP is filed.
-The acquiring institution takes operational ownership and deploys it under their own resources.
+What is transferred is the patent application, the technical disclosure, and the architectural specification — not a running production system.
+The acquiring or licensing institution builds and deploys under its own resources.
 The transaction is clean by design.

 Briefings are by request.